TexasEscapes.comTexas Escapes Online Magazine: Travel and History

 San Ygnacio was to be included on the list of other towns flooded for the building of Falcon Dam, but in 1951 residents petitioned to have their town spared on the grounds that they were high enough to escape flooding.
 The town was spared, but was damaged in a flood two years later.

-The 36 buildings that comprise the Historic District are the same style as those of found in Old Guerrero and Revilla, which now sits underwater in the Falcon Reservoir.
+The 36 buildings that comprise the Historic District are the same style as those found in Old Guerrero and Revilla, which now sits underwater in the Falcon Reservoir.

 Many of the homes have been beautifully and authentically restored, and San Ygnacio joins Jefferson and Castroville in the small sorority of Texas communities that have somehow managed to escape progress.